paulfranceschi/taxonomy-of-concepts-for-AI/README.md

 Software tools are available for this project.

 ## code generator
 The code generator creates python code for the relevant taxonomy of concepts.
 The code generator starts with a list of concepts organised in a 6-column table, and automatically and instantly generates the corresponding code.
+To generate this list of concepts, a simple .csv file can be used.

 ## corpus generator
 This tool creates of corpus of citations, that can be used to train an AI.